sean-uk/crapi/README.md

 Once that's done, from the project root (ie; the folder composer.json is in) and run `vendor/bin/doctrine orm:schema-tool:create` to build the schema.

+## Usage

+Open up your faviourite API Client (ie; Postman / RESTClient) and make a request to the VHost you set up.
+It will reply with JSON API documentation.
+You can explore the API's functionality from there!

 ## What I Did:

 This is based on the [Expressive Skeleton Quick Start](http://zendframework.github.io/zend-expressive/getting-started/skeleton/).